Mansour F. Armaly

-Mansour F. Armaly (February 25, 1927 – August 19, 2005) was a Palestinian-American physician who researched the modern medical treatment of glaucoma.
+Mansour F. Armaly (February 25, 1927 – August 19, 2005) was a Palestinian-American physician who researched the treatment of glaucoma.

 Early life and education

-Armaly was born in Shefa Amr, Palestine.
+Armaly was born in Shefa Amr, Palestine on February 25, 1927, the eldest of eight children.
+Armaly grew up in Haifa, where he completed his elementary and high school education.

 He received his B.A.
 (1947) and M.D.
 (1951) from the American University of Beirut in Lebanon.
+In 1948, his family sought refuge with him in Lebanon after the founding of the state of Israel.

+Career

-After completing his residency in Beirut at the American University Hospital, he left in 1955 to attend the University of Iowa, from which he received the M.Sc. in 1957.
-Armaly became an American citizen and joined the university's faculty, where he remained for thirteen years.
+After completing his residency in Beirut at the American University Hospital, Armaly left in 1955 to attend the University of Iowa, from which he received a M.Sc. in 1957.
+Armaly became an American citizen and joined the university's faculty in 1958, where he remained for 13 years.

 In 1970, he accepted a position as professor and chairman of the Department of Ophthalmology at the George Washington University Medical Center, in Washington, D.C., serving in that role for 27 years, until 1996.
 From 1980 to 1987, Armaly served as President of the Pan-American Glaucoma Society.

 Death

-He died of cancer at the hospital where he had long worked at the age of 78.
+Armaly died of cancer at the hospital where he had long worked, at the age of 78.
 He was survived by his wife of 55 years, Aida Armaly, and his two children, Fareed Armaly, an artist in Berlin, and Raya Armaly Harrison, an ophthalmologist in Columbia, Maryland.

-Legacy

-Armaly was a member of the University of Iowa Department of Ophthalmology faculty from 1958–1970.